 This value is set during each kernel launch and resides in the environment of the kernel launch process.
 Its value represents the address to which the remote kernel's connection information should be sent.
-Enterprise Gateway is listening on that socket and will close the socket once the remote kernel launcher has conveyed the appropriate information.
+Enterprise Gateway is listening on that socket and will associate that connection information with the responding kernel.